 • dry mouth and no tears when crying

-If you’re heading to colder climes, layers are key – though most well-meaning parents tend to actually bundle their little ones up more than necessary!
+If you’re heading to colder climates, layers are key – though most well-meaning parents tend to actually bundle their little ones up more than necessary!
 We lose much of our body heat through our heads, so making sure your baby has a hat on, and that tiny fingers and toes are covered to prevent frostbite, will go a long way toward keeping things comfortable.
 And don’t forget to strip back several layers when you go inside, or your little one will get hot and cranky very quickly!

 Breastfeeding in hot weather